Special Stage (Sonic the Hedgehog 16-bit)

 |Number of Acts: 6

-The Special Stages in Sonic 1 are one of many types in the Sonic series.
+The Special Stages in Sonic the Hedgehog are one of many types in the Sonic series.
 Here, they are rotating rooms in which the objective is to find and collect one of the game's six Chaos Emeralds.
 Six stages exist, one for each differently coloured Emerald.

 The stages are accessed by jumping into Giant Rings, which appear just after the Signpost at the end of each Zone's Acts 1 and 2 if Sonic has 50 or more Rings.
 The exception to this is Scrap Brain Zone, none of whose Acts offer Giant Rings (but in the GBA version of this game, the first act does offer one).
 Each successive Giant Ring that Sonic enters will take him to the next stage, regardless of whether or not he successfully collected the Emerald in the one prior.

 The Special Stages are composed of various types of block, each of which behaves differently (see below).
 The entire assemblage continually rotates, and Sonic constantly spins and will fall downward if unimpeded.
 These features make navigation more involved than simply pressing the desired directional button on the controller; in fact, doing so barely affects Sonic's momentum.
 Jumping, however, works much as in regular gameplay, but of course Sonic can only jump when he has a solid object from which to do so.